Stop the PO Trial Madness:

 We all know by now how important instrumental swallow studies are, but what about the Clinical Swallow Evaluation (CSE), aka the bedside swallow eval?

-On Sunday, December 12th, the kind and brilliant Kelly Caldwell will be hosting an eight-hour course dedicated to one of the hottest topics in the med SLP world: what we CAN and CANNOT do with the CSE.
+On this recorded course, the kind and brilliant Kelly Caldwell hosts an eight-hour course dedicated to one of the hottest topics in the med SLP world: what we CAN and CANNOT do with the CSE.

 Five questions that will be answered: